Thoracic Aortic Dissection

 Epidemiology & Risk Factors

-The incidence of thoracic aortic dissection is around three per 100,000 person-years.
+The incidence of thoracic aortic dissection is approximately three per 100,000 person-years.
 Because of the high mortality and elusive nature of this disease, this is likely a gross underestimation.
 Many patients likely die before reaching the hospital, and in the absence of an autopsy, their cause of death may be attributed to more common conditions such as acute MI.

 Classification & Terminology